RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/CringeTikToks/comments/1nqb2dn/charlie_kirk_clip_that_keeps_being_removed_from/ng5l029/

 Media addict tribes vs. podcaster media addict tribes.
 People raise by parent to believe it is very important to hate out-group hate media. that if you are raised on Quran you must hate Bible science fiction readers.
 That if you like one rock music band, it's important to declare what you hate.
-In almost all situations, no comparative mythology or metaphr to metaphor translation teachings.
+In almost all situations, no comparative mythology or metaphor to metaphor translation teachings.
 A society that can't see the attraction people have to Donald Trump is an attraction to hate.
 The *hate harder* values of USA in total nation, everyone.
 “If Christians, Hindus or Jews are really our enemies, as so many say, why are we Muslims fighting with each other?” ― Malala Yousafzai, I am Malala: The Story of the Girl Who Stood Up for Education and was Shot by the Taliban.
 Published October 8, 2013

 https://old.reddit.com/r/CringeTikToks/comments/1nqb2dn/charlie_kirk_clip_that_keeps_being_removed_from/ng5r7op/